gt-sse-center/PatientX.AI/methodology_findings/LDA.md

 - **Limited Coherence**: The topics produced by LDA often lack coherence and do not align well with human-understandable concepts.
 Many of the terms grouped into topics by LDA appeared unrelated or too generic to be useful for driving actionable insights.

 - **Rigid Bag-of-Words Model**: The traditional bag-of-words model used by LDA does not capture word relationships, meaning the insights generated were simplistic and often lacked depth.

+- **Need for Heavy Pre-processing**: Due to documents being represented in a traditional bag-of-words model, heavy preprocessing of text is required to clean up typos, non-english words, and remove colloquial language/texting abbreviations.
+This can be extremely time-consuming for large datasets and you run the risk of context being lost through the pre-processing

 ## Transition to BERTopic and LLM-based Clustering